JBShady/COD5-Remastered/README.md

 * Added a second new cut "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
 * Added rare co-op voiceover Easter Egg when player 4 turns on the power
 * Fixed the Bouncing Betty model sometimes moving in the wrong direction when purchasing off the wall
-* Added generic pain voiceover to allign with the other three modded maps.
 * Fixed vision file changing when going downstairs in the power room
 * Fixed music audio dropping too much when in shower room zone
 * Added easter egg scripted dialogue for Player 4